Mason Williams: Music

+"Classical Gas" and early success

-In 1968, Williams won three Grammy Awards for his guitar instrumental "Classical Gas".
-"Classical Gas" was released as a single from The Mason Williams Phonograph Record in 1968.
-"Classical Gas" won three Grammys that year for "Best Instrumental (theme) Composition", "Best Instrumental (theme) Performance", and "Best Instrumental Orchestra Arrangement", Mike Post, arranger.
-It sold over one million copies, and was awarded a gold disc.
+In 1968, Mason's instrumental, "Classical Gas", was released as a single from The Mason Williams Phonograph Record.
+The song won three Grammy Awards: "Best Instrumental (theme) Composition", "Best Instrumental (theme) Performance", and "Best Instrumental Orchestra Arrangement", Mike Post, arranger.
+It sold over one million copies and was awarded a gold disc.

 He also wrote songs for The Kingston Trio.
-For both Handmade and Sharepickers, Mason received two more Grammy nominations for "Best Album Cover Design".Together with Nancy Ames, he wrote "Cinderella Rockefella", a 1968 number one hit for Esther and Abi Ofarim in the United Kingdom.
+Together with Nancy Ames, he wrote "Cinderella Rockefella", a 1968 number-one hit for Esther and Abi Ofarim in the United Kingdom.

 In 1970, Williams made a television appearance on a variety show, Just Friends, which reunited regulars of The Smothers Brothers Comedy Hour.
 To create a visual element for his performance, he used a special playable classical plexiglass guitar built for him by Billy Cheatwood and a prop designer for ABC.
 For the performance, Williams filled the guitar with water and added a couple of goldfish.
 He then used the plexiglass guitar to finger-sync his hit version of "Classical Gas".

+Warner Bros. albums and collaborations

-Williams has recorded more than a dozen albums, five on the Warner Bros. label (The Mason Williams Phonograph Record, The Mason Williams Ear Show, Music, Handmade, and Sharepickers).
-The LP cover for the 1968 Music was painted by pop artist Edward Ruscha.
-The credit reads "Sorry, Cover by Edward Ruscha."
+Williams has recorded more than a dozen albums.
+Five were released on the Warner Bros. label: The Mason Williams Phonograph Record (1968), The Mason Williams Ear Show (1968), Music by Mason Williams (1968), Hand Made (1970), and Sharepickers (1971).
+For both Hand Made and Sharepickers, Mason received two more Grammy nominations for "Best Album Cover Design".